chimera-rpg/.github/profile/README.md

 # Chimera RPG
 Chimera is a work-in-progress multiplayer RPG written in Go.
 It is intended to be easy to make content for, including new graphics, objects, and maps.
+It is styled using low-resolution/pixel art so as to expedite easy graphics creation.

 The current complete features:
   * Tile-based in three dimensions!